 About the CDE Update

-Welcome to the new CDE Update!
-Each month, this snapshot will show you what is happening in key priority areas at CDE and include details on implementation, milestones, deadlines and resources.
-This new online format will allow you to view everything or filter by category and date and will be your go-to source for all Update information.
-The Update will also still be sent via email but in a condensed format.
+Welcome to the CDE Update!
+Each month, this publication will show you what is happening in key priority areas at CDE and include details on implementation, milestones, deadlines and resources.

 Accountability, Performance and Support

 CDE supports schools and districts in the continuous improvement process through its focus on implementing quality school and district support systems, accountability measures, improvement plans, federal programs and data analysis.